 Nature of the Hazard from Dam Failure: Maine dams were constructed incrementally over a period of 300 years.
 Businesses harnessed the abundant fast flowing rivers and rocky rapids for the development of energy and transportation.
 Many dams throughout the country are now aged, and in Maine the majority of these structures are nearly 100 years old and beyond the normal design life of civil engineering works.
 Many are low head dams constructed using local materials of stone, timber and earth.
 Based on anecdotal information obtained at a September 19, 2006 meeting in Caribou, a 1954 hurricane resulted in a deluge that washed out the Mars Hill and Easton dams, as well as several roads.
-Dam failure is not a frequent occurrence, but it can and does occur.
+Dam failure is not a frequent occurrence.
+Given the age of most dams in Maine, the possibility of failure increases with time but is not predictable.
+Dam failure generally has a lower probability of occurring than riverine flooding, but it can and does occur, with potentially large impacts.